We start off with the Dashboard menu:

 Next we have the Networking tab — at first glance you'll be able to see the number of total engages made and total matches, as well as the average of engages made per users.
 Two features are not released yet and display a 'Coming Soon' message — Total Messages Sent and Total Meetings:

-On the Meet Ups tab, you'll find a table containing this information:
+On the Networking tab, you'll find a table containing this information:

 There's also a download button on this tab — the CSV obtained through this button displays information on the matches that were made on the event's networking sessions.